 From astounding mineral discoveries to iconic American poetry inspired by Colorado’s natural beauty, the Centennial State boasts a rich history unlike anywhere else in America.
 You already know that modern life in Colorado is a world away from what it looked like when it officially became a state in 1876, but many significant moments in the state’s timeline helped to define life here as well as the rest of the country in some cases.

 Today, we’re taking a deep dive into Colorado’s history with a timeline of major events that occurred starting with the state’s founding through 1970.
+The state was largely shaped during the Colorado Gold Rush, which kicked off in 1859, and the resulting decades of mining history, which continues in some local areas to this day.

 Here is a timeline of Colorado history from 1876 thru 1970, in chronological order: